 The assumption is the two power plants are a hybrid power system owned by one IPP hence can be contracted under one PPA.
 This alters the technical and potential commercial characteristics of the existing PPA as the installed capacity increases to 190MW and the two plants have different LCOE as shown above.
 This changes the contractual arrangement between JIRAMA and the IPP, and they can contract the FPV separately or add it to the existing PPA.
 For instance, the IPP is 95% certain of supplying 580GWh from HPP annually, hence receive a tariff that is sufficient to cover 85% of the IPP's investment costs.
 The tertiary and secondary energy price is low and covers other costs.
-It is not economically feasible to contract the FPV's LCOE.
+It is not economically feasible to contract the FPV production under the secondary and tertiary energy tariff as their price is lower than the FPV's LCOE.

-Assessing FPV's probability distribution, the energy system has a 95% guarantee of supplying 133GWh a year as shown in Figure 17.
-When added to HP primary energy category, this increases the firm energy to 713GWh, which can attract the primary tariff.
-The remaining 6 GWh can be contracted under secondary and tertiary energy prices.
+I assess the FPV's production probability distribution in PVsyst, the findings are that FP's 95% production guarantee is 133GWh a year as shown in Figure 17.
+When added to HP's 95% secure generation potential, the total firm energy increases to 713GWh, which can be contracted under the primary tariff.
+The remaining 6 GWh of FPV production can be placed under secondary and tertiary purchase prices.
 Negotiations between the IPP and the power utility are necessary to establish the possibility of contracting the two power plants separately or under one power purchase arrangement.
 The power systems can be operated as a hybrid to derive the benefits which are interspersed in this document.